 Do Methodists believe in predestination?

 Sometimes people assume that Methodists and other Arminian Christians, like the Assemblies of God denomination, don’t believe in predestination.
-They think the doctrine is just for Presbyterians, Reformed churches, and for Calvinists who worship in Baptist and non-denominational churches.
+They think the doctrine is just for Presbyterians, Reformed churches, and Calvinists who worship in Baptist and non-denominational churches.
 This assumption isn’t true.

 Every Christian tradition that reads and teaches the Bible has an explanation for predestination because it’s clear that Scripture acknowledges and teaches about the topic: